Club Rules

 (b) The Committee shall have the power to expel from membership any member whose subscription shall remain unpaid after the 1st day of March in any year but without prejudice to such member’s obligation to pay such subscription.

-(c) Any member who shall be suspended under Kennel Club Rule A42j (4) and/or any member whose dog(s) is/are disqualified under Kennel Club Rule A42j (8) shall ipso facto cease to be a Member of the Club for the duration of the suspension and/or disqualification.
+(c) Any member who shall be suspended under Kennel Club Rule A11.j.(5) and/or any member whose dog(s) is/are disqualified under Kennel Club Rule A.11.j.(9) shall ipso facto cease to be a Member of the Club.

 If the conduct of any member shall, in the opinion of the Committee of the Club, be injurious or likely to be injurious to the character or interests of the Club, the Committee of the Club may, at a meeting the notice of convening which includes as an object the consideration of the conduct of the Member, determine that a Special General Meeting of the Club shall be called for the purpose of passing a resolution to expel him/her.